Stay under 30 minutes a day on your phone.

 The companies that built the apps don't want you to spend less time on them.
 Their incentives oppose yours.
 No update will fix this.
 No "wellbeing dashboard" will fix this.
 The phone needs to actively get out of your way, on your behalf, against the apps that built it.

 Thirty is what that looks like.
-A launcher that hides the apps.
+An app that hides the apps.
 A counter that doesn't lie about what it's measuring.
 A 30 you can't change.

 Questions